AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Vertical_Line.md

 To add a Vertical Line annotation to a chart, call the {api:anychart.core.annotations.PlotController#verticalLine}verticalLine(){api} method of the {api:anychart.core.annotations.PlotController}annotations(){api} object.

-Next, use the {api:anychart.core.annotations.VerticalLine#valueAnchor}xAnchor(){api}, method to set the point that determines the position of the Vertical Line.
+Next, use the {api:anychart.core.annotations.VerticalLine#valueAnchor}xAnchor(){api}, method to set the timestamp that determines the position of the Vertical Line.
 Usually, the most convenient way to do this is object notation:

 ```
 // create a stock chart